 *The birth of Hilda Wilkinson Brown is celebrated on this date in 1894.
 She was a Black artist and teacher.

-Hilda Rue Wilkinson was born in Washington D.C and was the only one of five grandchildren to have remained in Washington, D.C., where her great-grandmother first moved after being freed from slavery in 1835.
-Brown graduated high school from Miner Normal School, which was later renamed Miner Teacher's College and absorbed by the University of the District of Columbia.
+Hilda Rue Wilkinson was born in Washington, D.C, and was the only one of five grandchildren to have remained in Washington, D.C., where her great-grandmother first moved after being freed from slavery in 1835.
+Brown graduated high school from Miner Normal School, later renamed Miner Teacher's College, and absorbed by the University of the District of Columbia.
 She earned her Bachelor's in Education at Howard University and her master’s from Columbia University.
-She also studied at Cooper Union, The National Academy of Design and the Art Students League in New York City.
+She also studied at Cooper Union, The National Academy of Design, and the Art Students League in New York City.

-The couple did not have children of their own, but they were very close to Hilda's maternal niece, artist Lilian Thomas Burwell.
+The couple did not have children but were close to Hilda's maternal niece, artist Lilian Thomas Burwell.
 Schley Brown was named Burwell's godfather when he and Hilda married.
-She spent summers at her second home in Oak Bluffs, Martha's Vineyard until 1980.
-At the time, Oak Bluffs was a popular vacation destination among upper- and middle-class Blacks, making Brown a part of both this local community and the one in LeDroit Park.
+She spent summers at her second home in Oak Bluffs, Martha's Vineyard, until 1980.
+At the time, Oak Bluffs was a popular vacation destination among upper- and middle-class Blacks, making Brown a part of this local community and the one in LeDroit Park.
 She enjoyed gardening and making pottery and clay sculptures.
-From 1932 until her retirement in 1961, Brown created set and costume designs for the school's theater productions, graphics for the school, and designed its seal.
+From 1932 until her retirement in 1961, Brown created set and costume designs for the school's theater productions and graphics for the school and designed its seal.
 She was an assistant professor at the time of her retirement.

-Brown felt women's domestic responsibilities prevented them from making art as full-heartedly and self-centeredly as male artists.
-She recognized the limitations this posed to her and other female artists' chances of recognition, she was passionate about domestic work and teaching, and was unwilling to compromise these passions to advance her artistic career.
+Brown felt women's domestic responsibilities prevented them from making art as full-heartedly and self-centered as male artists.
+She recognized the limitations this posed to her and other female artists' chances of recognition; she was passionate about domestic work and teaching and was unwilling to compromise these passions to advance her artistic career.
 In 1940 she made six linoleum block prints for the first edition of E. Franklin Frazier's book The Negro Family in the United States.
-The author, her brother-in-law, wrote in her copy that her work "made evident what (he) tried to write".
-Brown kept only a small number of lithographs and sketches, most of which are artist's proofs.
-The graphite drawing Oak Bluffs in the collection of the Art Institute of Chicago and the lithograph The Family in the collection of the Metropolitan Museum of Art are rare in that they survive and most of her pieces are undated and unsigned.
+The author, her brother-in-law, wrote in her copy that her work "made evident what (he) tried to write."
+Brown kept only a small number of lithographs and sketches, most of which are artists' proofs.
+The graphite drawing Oak Bluffs in the Art Institute of Chicago and the lithograph The Family in the Metropolitan Museum of Art collection are rare in that they survive, and most of her pieces are undated and unsigned.
 A painting titled Third Street was found behind a furnace in Brown's basement after her death.

-This seeming disregard for her art attests to both her high standards and the fact that she was not seeking recognition as an artist.
-Although Brown's paintings indicate talent, Burwell has suggested that Brown may have seen art making as a mere hobby.
+This seeming disregard for her art attests to her high standards and the fact that she was not seeking recognition as an artist.
+Although Brown's paintings indicate talent, Burwell has suggested that Brown may have seen art-making as a mere hobby.
 Brown's oil paintings reflect an interest in the community and familiar settings around her.
-She painted still life’s, portraits and neighborhood scenes within LeDroit Park.
-During her summers in Martha's Vineyard the artist painted local landscapes in watercolor.
+She painted still lives, portraits, and neighborhood scenes within LeDroit Park.
+During her summers in Martha's Vineyard, the artist painted local landscapes in watercolor.
 Even her artistic production reflects her passion for education.
 In a review of her exhibition at Howard University Gallery, Paul Richard of the Washington Post said, "hers are images that teach."
-Curator of the National Museum of American Art Merry Forester wrote that Brown "grappled with the problems of Fauvism, Cubism and Expressionism," reflected the influence of Realism, Precisionism and Conceptualism, and that "she worked in a style that only few in her time were courageous enough to use."
+Curator of the National Museum of American Art Merry Forester wrote that Brown "grappled with the problems of Fauvism, Cubism, and Expressionism," reflected the influence of Realism, Precisionism, and Conceptualism, and that "she worked in a style that only a few in her time were courageous enough to use."

-At the end of her life she became legally blind and bedridden.
-Hilda Rue Wilkinson Brown an educator and prolific artist and printmaker died of congestive heart failure in 1981 at the age of 86 in her home in Washington, D.C.
+At the end of her life, she became legally blind and bedridden.
+Hilda Rue Wilkinson Brown, an educator, prolific artist, and printmaker, died of congestive heart failure in 1981 at the age of 86 in her home in Washington, D.C.